TakaharaTamaki/Ame-ni-Kou-Making-Technique-Translation/ame_ni_kou_making_technique_tl.md

 ### Nails:
 For the nails, I picked up a soft color similar to the skin's, and use highlights to convey the difference in texture from that of the skin. \
-I change the color of the line art to skin-color to soften the impression at the base of the finger.
+I change the color of the line art to skin-color to soften the impression at the base, where it meets the finger.

 # Page 149
 ### Plastic Umbrella: